 But remember, don’t offer bears any human food (or access to the garbage).

 They don’t need to rely on us for food.
 Bears can live about 12-15 years on average.
 But bears who have access to human waste and food scraps have much shorter life spans.

 Do black bears ever alter their hibernation patterns?

-In fact, according to this article, black bears around the country in places like Nevada are altering their normal hibernation habits due to unusual warming patterns and warming climates, causing some animals to skip hibernation altogether.
+In fact, according to this article from CNN, black bears around the country in places like Nevada are altering their normal hibernation habits due to unusual warming patterns and warming climates, causing some animals to skip hibernation altogether.

 To put it quite simply, if the weather is warm enough, and food is plentiful, there’s simply no need to enter into any form of hibernation or long period of sleep.

 Tips for safe bear watching in the Smokies